fedora-modularity/meta-test-family/docs/howtowriteyamlconf.md

 ```
  * `name:` name of module
  * `modulemd-url:` link to modulemd file, now it is not used anyhow, just for installing packages for proper module
+ * `compose-url:` final compose build (done by pungi) it contains repositories + moduleMD infromations for tooling
  * `service:` In case module is service like memcached, store there port number, can be then used in tests, to not hardcode port number *(Optional)*
  * `packages:` Which packages will be installed inside module (docker container, guest, any type of module)
  * `testdependecies:` Install dependencies on host, what are important for module testing, for example when you would like to use `nc`, you have to install it explicitly, it is not in cloud images.